gbrault/jupytersketcher/jupysketch-doc/docs/sketcher.md

 ## A language to describe a sketch

 Pysketcher initial version [HPL Pysketcher]() enable sketch definition in python.
 HPL is showing the hierachical nature of sketches.
 This is implemented via the Composition function.
-One can further grasp this using the graphviz_dot function applied to discover the composition herarchy implemented as a graphviz image [see The hierarchy of the "friction" main object](#the-hierarchy-of-the-friction-main-object) at the end of this page.
+One can further grasp this using the graphviz_dot function applied to discover the composition herarchy implemented as a graphviz image [see The hierarchy of the "friction" sketch](#friction-sketch-hierarchy) at the end of this page.

 Due to the hierarchical nature of sketches, it is quite straightforward to think about using yaml as the syntax for defining a sketch.